TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 Ok, we want to build a software product, but where should we start?

-Well, let's first think about what are the functional and non-functional requirements.
-This gives us a long list of questions to answer.
+Well, let's first think about the functional and non-functional requirements of our product.
+This gives us a list of questions to answer.
 <!-- more -->

-## Functional requirements (scope)
+## Functional requirement (scope)

--   What kind of features should we provide?
+-   What features do we provide?
-    -   What's the feature's input?
+-   What does the API schema look like?
-    -   What's the feature's output?
+-   What does the storage schema look like?
--   What does the storage/API schema look like?
+-   What kind of storage do we use?

-## Non-functional requirements
+## Non-functional requirement

 -   Scalability
     -   Traffic